Retirement Essentials: Saving with Individual Retirement Accounts

 Roth IRAs flip the script.
 Contributions are not tax-deductible, therefore, you will not receive any immediate tax benefits for putting money towards retirement.
 On the other hand, Roth IRA earnings are not considered tax-deferred, which means you can enjoy tax-free income during retirement.
 There are income requirements that need to be met before opening a Roth IRA as well.

 These two basic IRAs are designed to cater to clients with different needs and goals.
 Our Renasant banking experts are ready to help you make an informed decision that sets you up for a future of financial security.
-For a list of all IRA products and descriptions, visit our website or stop by one of our 175 locations throughout the Southeast.
+For a list of all IRA products and descriptions, visit the Renasant Bank website or stop by one of our 200 locations throughout the Southeast.
 Contact our experts for more information about our retirement plan services or to get started today!